skgrush/cs3600-euclidean/README.md

-# CS 3600 Project 1 - Euclidean Algorithm
+# CS 3600 Project 2 - Euclidean Algorithm

-#### Authors: Samuel K. Grush & Cara Strunk
+#### Authors: Samuel K. Grush

-My implementation for Project 1 for *CS 3600 Computer Security*.
+My implementation for Project 2 for *CS 3600 Computer Security*.

 The script contains two functions, `euclideanGCD` and `extendedEuclidean`, which calculate the greatest common denominator